-Concentrations of TP ranged from 0.011 mg/L at Tuyll (June 5) to 0.165 mg/L at Tuyll (July 13) (Table 3).
-The PWQO for TP was exceeded at Delevan for all sampling dates (dry and event), whereas TP concentrations only exceeded the PWQO after rain events at Tuyll and Colina.
+Concentrations of TP ranged from 0.030 mg/L at Tuyll (August 27) to 0.121 mg/L at Delevan (August 21) (Table 3).
+The PWQO for TP was exceeded at Delevan for all sampling dates (dry and event) that a sample was collected, whereas TP concentrations only exceeded the PWQO after rain events at Tuyll and Colina.
+No samples were collected during dry sampling for Colina, and only once for Tuyll (August 27).

-The dry sampling geometric mean TP concentration for Delevan was 0.044 mg/L. Geometric means for Tuyll and Colina were not calculated for dry sampling as there were only two samples collected at Tuyll and none at Colina.
-Event sampling geometric mean concentrations ranged from 0.066 mg/L (n=6) at Delevan to 0.119 mg/L (n=3) at Tuyll (Figure 3).
-All dry and event sampling geometric mean TP concentrations exceeded the water quality objective.
+The dry sampling geometric mean TP concentration for Delevan was 0.047 mg/L (n=7).
+Geometric means for Tuyll and Colina were not calculated for dry sampling as there were only two samples collected at Tuyll and none at Colina.
+The event sampling geometric mean concentration for Delevan was 0.066 mg/L (n=5) (Figure 3).
+No event sampling geometric mean concentration was calculated for Tuyll or Colina due to insufficient data.
+Both dry and event sampling geometric mean TP concentrations at Delevan exceeded the water quality objective.

 Table 3.
-Total phosphorus (TP) and soluble reactive phosphorus (SRP) in mg/L on each sampling day in 2017 for three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario.
+Total phosphorus (TP) and soluble reactive phosphorus (SRP) in mg/L on each sampling day in 2018 for three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario.
 Highlighted values denote concentrations that exceed the Provincial Water Quality Objective (PWQO) of 0.030 mg/mL.
 Shaded columns indicate event sampling dates.